Email marketing can be a tango between you and your customers, but the key to a successful campaign is your email conversion rate.

 - Have your text broken up so it is easily scannable

-- Use a single-column layout, use short and concise copy
+- Use a single-column layout, use the short and concise copy

 - Large font to improve readability